Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In Diagram 5 we highlight some of the key
   differences for practical consideration between
   the profiles.
-In profile 1 the ingest source can be
+In profile 1 (CMAF ingest) the ingest source can be
   simple as the media processing entity can
   do many of the operations related to the
   delivery such as encryption or generating the streaming